-The Hybrid Connectivity Approach
+The Hybrid Connectivity Approach for IoT Health Care

 For your device, the best solution might be a blend of connectivity options.
 Many use cases benefit from a hybrid approach, combining the strengths of multiple protocols in a single product.
 For instance, a patient is given a blood pressure cuff to use at home.
 The cuff connects via Wi-Fi or Bluetooth to send data to a home hub, where it’s aggregated and sent via cellular connection to a cloud management platform so health care providers can access it.
 This arrangement avoids the complication of seeking a wearable cellular device certification as the wearable itself is not cellular.
 The hub’s cellular connection ensures a more reliable avenue for data to make its way back to health care providers.

 On the other hand, a cellular-connected medical device, such as a blood pressure monitor that does not rely on connecting to a hub or a smartphone hotspot, has the advantage of being fully autonomous.
 It can talk to the cloud and be monitored remotely and used in a mobile setting such as inside a moving vehicle.